v38armageddon/v38armageddon/README.md

 Now I'm using Visual Studio 2022 Community, Visual Studio Code and I do my projects most in C#.

-I could consider myself a .NET developer.
+I could consider myself as a .NET developer.

 ## 🖥️ My languages and tools:
 <div>